virgo47/java-enum-conversion/README.md

 save a single line of code and lost compile time safety for static `fromDbValue` method (no way to enforce the same name on all enums) I'd not go this far.

+## More flexible Java 8 solution

+Package `_5java8function` utilizes Java 8 method references.
+Previously our `ConvertedEnumResolver` was dependent on the existence of `ConvertedEnum` and used its method.
+With Java 8, you can provide reference to the method returning value from enum instance directly to the reverse resolver.
+That is why this time we don't use "converted" in the name, but call it `ReverseEnumResolver`.

+**This reverse resolution is completely separated from the JPA conversion framework now!** :-) That's why I didn't bother with JPA surroundings in this package.
+In case of JPA conversion you still have to implement `ConvertedEnum` if you want to use subclasses of `EnumAttributeConverter`.
+Alternatively you may use solution from package `_1encapsulated` - that is no conversion framework and just benefit from "componentized" reverse resolving.

+With this resolving you can have more (in our case two) different other representations, which was not possible before with a single class `ConvertedEnumResolver`.

 Enjoy